Skip to main content

 Operativity and Digital Capture is a public symposium with media archeologist, Dr. Jussi Parikka, the first Visiting Professor at UCR’s Center for Ideas and Society.
 At this event, theorists, artists, scholars and practitioners from Southern California will discuss the operations of machine vision, especially relating to agency, culpability and connection in an image world functioning at a remove from human engagement.
 The symposium is presented as a part of Digital Capture: Southern California and the Pixel-Based Image World on view at UCR ARTS California Museum of Photography and Culver Center of the Arts from September 21, 2024 to February 2, 2025.

-Dr. Jussi Parikka is Professor in Digital Aesthetics and Culture at Aarhus University in Denmark where he leads the Digital Aesthetics Research Centre (DARC).
-He is also visiting professor at Winchester School of Art (University of Southampton) and at FAMU at the Academy of Performing Arts in Prague where he leads the project Operational Images and Visual Culture (2019-2023, funded by the Czech Science Foundation).
+Jussi Parikka is Professor in Digital Aesthetics and Culture at Aarhus University in Denmark where he leads the Digital Aesthetics Research Centre (DARC) as well as being the founding co-director of the Environmental Media and Aesthetics research program.
+He also holds a visiting professorship at Winchester School of Art (University of Southampton).
 In 2021 he was elected as member of Academia Europaea.
-His published books include Insect Media (2010), Digital Contagions (2007/2016), A Geology of Media (2015), and A Slow, Contemporary Violence (2016).
+His published books include Insect Media (2010), Digital Contagions (2007/2016), What is Media Archaeology?
+(2012), A Geology of Media (2015), and A Slow, Contemporary Violence (2016).
 Recently, he co-edited Photography Off the Scale (2021) and is the co-author of The Lab Book: Situated Practices in Media Studies (2022).
-His book Operational Images was published in May 2023.
-Parikka’s books have been translated into 11 languages including Japanese, Korean, Chinese, Czech, Italian, French, Spanish and Portuguese.
-He has also worked as curator, including as part of the curatorial team of transmediale 2023 and Helsinki Biennial 2023, as well as the co-curator of the forthcoming Motores del Clima (Laboral, Gijon, 2023).
-Http://jussiparikka.net.
+His book Operational Images was published in 2023, and most recently, the co-authored Living Surfaces: Images, Plants, and Environments of Media (with Abelardo Gil-Fournier) in June 2024.
+Parikka’s books have been translated into 12 languages including Japanese, Korean, Chinese, Czech, Italian, French, Spanish, and Portuguese.
+He has also worked as curator, including as part of the curatorial team of transmediale 2023 and Helsinki Biennial 2023, as well as the co-curator of the Motores del Clima (Laboral, Gijon, 2023-2045). https://pure.au.dk/portal/en/persons/parikka%40cc.au.dk

 __________________